JeremyTheModernist/gatsby-theme-mdx/README.md

 ## Customize the Content

 If you would like to, you can add any posts and even update the the name of the site in this repo.
-Allowing you to create your very own blog from it.
+This allows you to create your very own blog from it.

 #### Change the Title, Description, or Social Links: